Table of Contents

 Applications by Industry

-Automotive: ABS sensor rinxs, VVT stators/rotors, solenoid valve cores, brushless DC motor stators.
+Automotive: ABS sensor rings, VVT stators/rotors, solenoid valve cores, brushless DC motor stators.

-Industrial machinery: Relay components, proximity sensor housinxs, solenoid actuators, liftinx maxnet poles.
+Industrial machinery: Relay components, proximity sensor housings, solenoid actuators, lifting magnet poles.

-Consumer electronics: Small motor cores, haptic actuator components, maxnetic encoder wheels.
+Consumer electronics: Small motor cores, haptic actuator components, magnetic encoder wheels.

 Power tools and appliances: DC motor stators, brushless motor cores for cordless tool drivetrains.